-Standard Adoption Date Impact AASB 17: Insurance Contracts Reporting periods on or after 1 January 2023.
+Standard Adoption Date Impact AASB 17: Insurance Contracts Reporting periods beginning on or after 1 January 2023.
 Adoption of this standard is not expected to have a material impact.
-AASB 2020-1: Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-Current Reporting periods on or after 1 January 2022.
+AASB 2020-1: Amendments to Australian Accounting Standards - Classification of Liabilities as Current or Non-Current Reporting periods beginning on or after 1 January 2023.
 Adoption of this standard is not expected to have a material impact.
-AASB 2020-3: Amendments to Australian Accounting Standards - Annual Improvements 2018-2020 and Other Amendments Reporting periods on or after 1 January 2022.
+AASB 2022-5: Amendments to Australian Accounting Standards - Lease Liability in a Sale and Leaseback Reporting periods beginning on or after 1 January 2024.
 Adoption of this standard is not expected to have a material impact.
-AASB 2021-2: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies and Definitions of Accounting Estimates.
-Reporting periods on or after 1 January 2023.
+AASB 2022-6: Amendments to Australian Accounting Standards - Non- Current Liabilities with Covenants Reporting periods beginning on or after 1 January 2023.
 Adoption of this standard is not expected to have a material impact.
-AASB 2021-5: Amendments to Australian Accounting Standards - Deferred Tax related to Assets and Liabilities arising from a Single Transaction Reporting periods on or after 1 January 2023.
+AASB 2022-8: Amendments to Australian Accounting Standards - Insurance Contracts: Consequential Amendments Reporting periods beginning on or after January 2023.
 Adoption of this standard is not expected to have a material impact.
-AASB 2021-6: Amendments to Australian Accounting Standards - Disclosure of Accounting Policies: Tier 2 and Other Australian Accounting Standards Reporting periods on or after 1 January 2023.
+AASB 2022-9: Amendments to Australian Accounting Standards - Insurance Contracts in the Public Sector Reporting periods beginning on or after 1 January 2026.
 Adoption of this standard is not expected to have a material impact.
-AASB 2021-7: Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128 and Editorial Corrections Reporting periods on or after 1 January 2023.
-Adoption of this standard is not expected to have a material impact.
-AASB 2022-1 Amendments to Australian Accounting Standards - Initial Application of AASB 17 and AASB 9 - Comparative Information Reporting periods on or after 1 January 2023.
-Adoption of this standard is not expected to have a material impact.
-AASB 2022-3 Amendments to Australian Accounting Standards - Illustrative Examples for Not-for-Profit Entities accompanying AASB 15 Reporting periods on or after 1 July 2022.
+AASB 2022-10: Amendments to Australian Accounting standards - Fair Value Measurement of Non-Financial Assets of Not-for-Profit Public Sector Entities Reporting periods beginning on or after 1 January 2024.
 Adoption of this standard is not expected to have a material impact.